 Corporate Mentor Program

 Ilitch Business students have an opportunity to be matched with a professional corporate mentor and work one-on-one throughout the entire academic year.
-Students selected to join the Corporate Mentor Program will work closely with the co-directors to determine their long-term career interests and goals in order to find the right mentor to help move their interests forward, expose them to the day-to-day world of work, and other professional opportunities for success after college.
+Students selected to join the Corporate Mentor Program will work closely with the director to determine their long-term career interests and goals in order to find the right mentor to help move their interests forward, expose them to the day-to-day world of work, and other professional opportunities for success after college.

 The Corporate Mentor Program incorporates an intentional effort to help first-generation, undergraduate students (neither mother nor father graduated from a four-year university within the United States) further explore a career direction and become career-ready.
 This program is a formal mentoring program that focuses on one-on-one relationships to help participating business students develop a professional identity and a clearer vision for their career path.
-The program matches a mid- to senior-level executive, who is either a WSU alumnus or friend of the school, with a Wayne State business student.
+The program matches a mid- to senior-level executive, who is either a WSU alum or friend of the school, with a Wayne State business student.

 - In order to participate in the program, you must apply, go through an interview and be selected.